 Check out our guide to creating an audience persona to get started.

 There’s a lot of talk on social media about the perfect number of posts you should publish per week.

 Is it once per week?
 Three times per week?
 Daily?

 It all depends on a number of factors.
 If your target audience can’t keep up with your daily posts – while this schedule is beneficial from an SEO perspective – you wont be able to market and grow your blog properly.

 And do you have the time to publish multiple times a week?
 Don’t feel that if you can only publish once a week, your traffic will suddenly stop.
 Blogging takes time to generate traffic and a loyal following.

 It’s better to publish high-quality content once a week than to publish fluffy posts five times a week.

 How long will you make your blog posts?
-While Neil Patel can post high quality and long form content every day or every other day, most bloggers can’t keep up with this content demand.
+While some bloggers can post high quality and long form content every day or every other day, most bloggers can’t keep up with this content demand.